 The Most Detailed (And Free!)
 Moving To Berlin Guide Out There – Some might consider me a pro, as I’ve moved to Berlin, not once but twice!
 I moved here in June 2011 and after a short 18 month stint, returned to Toronto where I stayed for two years.
 During that time, my heart ached for Berlin so badly that I soon found myself calling Berlin home again in 2014.
-I’ve been here every since.
+I’ve happily been here ever since.

 During all my years here, I’ve written a lot about living in Berlin including how to find a job, learn German, make friends, and more.
 But I’ve never put it all together into a single comprehensive guide.
 It’s been on my “to do” list for years and I hope this very very detailed, step by step, moving to Berlin guide will help you settle seamlessly into your new Berlin life.